 (Cover picture courtesy of Goodreads.)

-[Full disclosure: Michelle Diener gave me a pre-approval widget for NetGalley so I could receive an ebook in exchange for an honest review.]
+[Full disclosure: I requested and received a free ebook through NetGalley in exchange for an honest review.]

 I give this book 5/5 stars.